CieroKilpatrick/UX-UI-Course-Activities/README.md

 Week 20 Files - Advanced Web Prototyping

-Use the green clone/download button to download a .zip file of class activities.
+Use the green 'Clone or Download' button to download a .zip file of class activities.